esposj/help4hdtalk/help4hd presentation.md

 	- [Samsung Watch](https://www.samsung.com/us/support/answer/ANS00087244/)
 - [Driver Tracking](https://www.kbb.com/car-advice/monitoring-teen-driving/)

 ^ Nora was able to give up driving in 2010.
 She stopped working and was approved for disability in May 2011.
 For the next 3-4 years she was fairly independent at home.
 She would routinely go for multi mile walks including daily trips to the YMCA.
+We wanted to augment her independence without destroying her privacy.
 We agreed that me knowing where she was would allow her to keep her independence.
 We leveraged the iPhone with location tracking.
 It came in handy a few times.

 ^ We didn't have access to smart watches with fall detection at the time, but today, I'd push for that for sure!.
 We also didn't have too man issues with her driving.
 She voluntarily gave up driving pretty soon after 2 minor fender benders.